Tibellus flavipes

 Tibellus flavipes is a species of spider in the family Philodromidae.
 It is found in Africa and is commonly known as the Zululand grass running spider.

 Distribution

 Tibellus flavipes is an African species known from Kenya, Mozambique, Somalia, Tanzania, and South Africa.
 In South Africa, the species is known only from KwaZulu-Natal, including six protected areas.

 Habitat and ecology

 The species inhabits the Savanna and Indian Ocean Coastal Belt biomes, occurring at altitudes ranging from 18 to 150 above sea level.
 Tibellus flavipes are free-living plant dwellers commonly found on bushes and tall grass.

 Description

 Tibellus flavipes is known from both sexes.
+Tibellus flavipes has an abdomen with three black spots.
+Their copulatory opening guides broaden at their bases.

 Conservation

 Tibellus flavipes is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical range.
 The species is protected in several reserves in South Africa including Hluhluwe Nature Reserve, iSimangaliso Wetland Park, and Ndumo Game Reserve.

 Taxonomy

 The species was originally described by Lodovico di Caporiacco in 1939 from Kenya.
 It was originally described as a subspecies of Tibellus vossioni but was elevated to species status by Van den Berg and Dippenaar-Schoeman in 1994.